GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - **Find the critical path**: Isolate the feature handling core user interactions.
 Analyze its metrics.
   - How healthy is this feature?
   - Where might bottlenecks exist?
-  - Where is the code for this feature?
-  - Where is the prompt template for this feature?
 - **Inspect individual requests**: Interact with the app to generate a fresh trace.
   - Find the specific trace for this new interaction.
   - What information went into generating the response you saw in the app?